abpframework/abp-samples/SingleLayer/README.md

 # Single Layer ABP Template

-This is a template that contains only one .NET project with includes all ABP Framework features.
+This is a solution template to get started with the ABP Framework with a single project and single layer, instead of a layered solution with multiple projects.

-This template is total representation of ABP Framework DDD layered template.

 ## How to run?